techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 ## Broadcasts to be Highlighted
 > See [pending videos](https://twitch-video-manager.herokuapp.com/pending) (site currently in development to automate the following process)
 1. Open the Techlahoma [Twitch Highlights Spreadsheet](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag)
 1. Select a broadcast with no name in the `Highlighter Name` column.
+Don't feel like you need to wait for someone else to create a highlight.
+If there's no name in the Highlighter Name column, nobody is working on it!
 1. Put your first name in the `Highlighter Name` column.
 1. Set the status of the video to `Highlighting`.
 1. Follow the `Twitch Highlighting Link`.
 If blank, follow the steps below in the **Video Producer** section.